 Agencies typically utilize a combination of monitoring techniques to effectively monitor their grantees.
 The following are various examples of how an agency may monitor performance.

-This procedures checklist may serve as a guide as you move through the approval process.
+Grant Overview: Procedures Checklist: This checklist may serve as a guide as you move through the approval process.